My other websites:

 This site is for users that cannot see properly the Main Site (www.historyoflogic.com) because they have an older browser (desktop or mobile); the content is identical, but the design is easier.

-This site can also be read or downloaded as ebook:
+This website can also be downloaded as ebook or PDF:

 Allen James.
 Inference from Signs.
 Ancient Debates About the Nature of Evidence.
 New York: Oxford University Press, 2001.